frederickaplan/fdh/files/PART2/fdh-2-4.md

 TEI has the ambition of describing the content of entire document.
 But,as we have seen, document can have much more complex structure and circulation than XML trees.

+TEI assumes that text are Ordered Hierarchy of Content Objects (OHCO)

+*DeRose, Steven J.; Durand, David G.; Mylonas, Elli; Renear, Allen H.: What is text, really?
+J. Computing in Higher Education, 1(2):3–26, 1990.*

+The Bible has at least three disjointed hierarchies relevant for scholars

+\- A reference hierarchy: Testaments, books, chapter, verses

+\- A thematic hierarchy : Periscopes, paragraphs, Sentences

+\- A layout hierarchy : Pages, columns and lines.

+It is not a simple tree.

+Other limitations of TEI: Difficulties for mixing with binary data or pointing to external resources.

 TEI has been developed in situation where a digital facsimilé is not available and act a standalone description of the document.

 In recent years, the increase of the number of documents available has changed slightly the situation.